 - Set your daily budget

-Once you submit this page, Google will automatically create a campaign for you.
-As it gathers data about the ad placements and audiences that drive conversions for your brand, it will automatically optimise your campaigns too.
+Once you submit this page Google will automatically create a campaign for you.
+As it gathers data about the ad placements and audiences that drive conversions for your brand it will automatically optimize your campaigns too.